The Company’s corporate governance information and documents.

 It is healthy for membership of the board to be periodically refreshed.
 Succession planning is a vital task for boards.
 No member of the board should become indispensable.

-The Board has agreed that a formal Board evaluation should be undertaken during the current year.
+The Board has agreed that a formal Board evaluation should be undertaken during the current year and the process to appoint an external reviewer has commenced.
 This will take into account both the requirements of the QCA Corporate Governance Code (2018) and the Financial Reporting Council’s Guidance on Board Effectiveness.

 Promote a corporate culture that is based on ethical values and behaviours